yingshaoxo/yingshaoxo_alpine_x86_system/disk_data/root/Yingshaoxo_alpine_system.md

 ## How to install the original alpine system?
 0. go to "alpine_3.0.5_x86_setup-alpine", run `./merge_to_get_real_iso_file.sh`.
 (It uses "cat alpine_3.0.5_x86_setup-alpine.0* > alpine_3.0.5_x86_setup-alpine_test.iso")
-1. or do the same thing with "hardware_bootable_alpine_3.0.5_x86", cd "hardware_bootable_alpine_3.0.5_x86", run "./merge_to_get_real_iso_file.sh".
-(Virtualbox does not support this version, this only works for real hardware x86 old computer.
-You will need to use `tar -xzf **.tar.gz` to get iso file.
-You will need to use dd to copy the whole iso file into your 8GB USB driver to create a boot USB, `dd if=**.iso of=/dev/sdb`)
+1. use "rufus" to install that iso file to your 1GB usb driver
 2. boot your machine with "alpine_3.0.5_x86_setup-alpine.iso"
 3. run `setup-alpine`
 4. manually modify network to add "iface eth0 inet dhcp" (if you don't know how to use vi, you can just hit enter)